adlnet/xAPI-Spec/xAPI.md

 are handled via RESTful HTTP methods.
 The Statement API can be used by itself to track learning records.

-__Note__: In all of the example endpoints given in the specification, "http://example.com/xAPI/" is the example URL of the LRS and everything after this represents the endpoint which MUST be used.
+__Note:__ In all of the example endpoints given in the specification, "http://example.com/xAPI/" is the example URL of the LRS and everything after this represents the endpoint which MUST be used.